CGCL-codes/ScalaBFS/README.md

 You can also add this two commands to your .bashrc file.If in the process of making ScalaBFS you fail and see "make: vivado: Command not found", you very likely ignored this step.

-3. If you meet "PYOPENCL INSTALL FAILED" in the installtion of xrt , refer to [AR# 73055](https://www.xilinx.com/support/answers/73055.html)

-4. If you meet "XRT Requires opencl header" when you open Vitis , refer to [Vitis prompt “XRT Requires opencl header"](https://forums.xilinx.com/t5/Vitis-Acceleration-SDAccel-SDSoC/Vitis-prompt-XRT-Requires-opencl-header-quot/td-p/1087072)
 ### Environment

 To compile chisel code, you need to install: